-We have granted to certain employees stock options that vest with the attainment of various performance milestones.
+We have granted to certain employees stock options that vest with the attainment of various performance and development milestones.
 Upon the attainment of these milestones we will be required to recognize a stock based compensation expense in an amount based on the fair value of the options.
-Upon the attainment of each of the relevant development milestones there could be a significant compensation charge based on the fair value of such options.
-We have also granted options that vest upon attainment of development milestones.
-Upon the attainment of each of the relevant development milestones there could be a significant compensation charge based on the fair value of such options.
+This could be a significant charge.